IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 <p class="caption">(\#fig:wrassp-plotOsci)Oscillogram generated from samples stored in the `audio` track of the object `au`.</p>
 </div>

 The export counterpart to `read.AsspDataObj()` function is `write.AsspDataObj()`.
 It is used to store in-memory `AsspDataObj` objects to disk and is particularly useful for converting other formats to or storing data in the SSFF file format as described in Section \@ref(sec:wrassp-genSSFF).
-To show how this function can be used to write a slightly altered version of the `au` object to a file, R Example \@ref(rexample:wrassp-writeAudio) initially multiplies all the sample values of `au$audio` by a factor of `0.5`.
+To show how this function can be used to write a slightly altered version of the `au` object to a file, the R code snippet below initially multiplies all the sample values of `au$audio` by a factor of `0.5`.
 The resulting `AsspDataObj` is then written to an audio file in a temporary directory provided by `R`'s `tempdir()` function.